Thursday, November 17th - Saturday, November 19th

 Thursday Luncheon (Ticketed event) - Panel Discussion with NJASL Author of the Year Trinka Hakes Noble

-Trinka will join Wil Mara and Wendy Mass to talk about their Jersey Trackers project created with support from the NJ Center for the Book.
+Trinka will join Wil Mara, Wendy Mass, and Jim Murphy to talk about their Jersey Trackers project created with support from the NJ Center for the Book.
 It should be a lively discussion and a delicious lunch.

 Friday Keynote - Kwame Alexander